New Plumbing Coupons: Click Here to View Current Discounts

 What Are Underground Drains and How Do They Work?

-When water isn’t draining correctly through your gutters, downspouts, and underground drains, it can pool close to the house and cause water damage, mold growth, and harm to the foundation (eroding its stability over time).
-It can also kill your grass by keeping it too wet, and it can be a breeding ground for mosquitoes and other insect pests.
-It can cause other problems as well, but you get the idea.
+When water is not draining correctly through your gutters, downspouts, and underground drains, it can pool close to the house and cause water damage, mold growth, and harm to the foundation over time.
+It can also damage your lawn by keeping soil too wet and create standing water that attracts pests.

 What Are the Signs of a Clogged Underground Drain?